 Black Bear Viewing at the Vince Shute Wildlife Sanctuary

-Many years ago a humble Minnesota logger made a decision that would ultimately affect the black bear and the attitudes that people have of this often misunderstood animal.
-It was then that Vince Shute chose to stop shooting the bears that broke into his cabins and found a way to peacefully coexist with them.
-In his own words he claimed, “The bears weren’t mean, just hungry!”.
-So he tried a more peaceful approach and the strategy worked – no more break-ins.
-Thus began Vince’s long and celebrated life with the black bears in a tiny corner of the north woods near Orr, Minnesota.
+Many years ago, a humble Minnesota logger made a decision that would greatly affect black bears and the attitudes people have towards this often-misunderstood animal.
+It was then that Vince Shute chose to stop shooting the bears that broke into his cabins.
+He tried a more peaceful approach and the strategy worked – no more break-ins.
+Vince claimed, “the bears aren’t mean, just hungry!”
+Thus, began Vince’s long and celebrated life with black bears in a tiny corner of the north woods near Orr, Minnesota.

 Generations of black bears still visit his former homestead, now designated as The Vince Shute Wildlife Sanctuary.
-The non-profit organization, The American Bear Association, was formed to manage the Sanctuary and to promote a better understanding of the black bear through education, observation, and experience.
-The organizations ultimate goal and Vince Shute’s final wish has become a reality – peaceful coexistence between humans and bears.
-All of the sanctuary bears are free-roaming.
-They come and go at will through clover meadows, cool cedar swamps and pine forest.
+The American Bear Association, a non-profit organization, was formed to manage the sanctuary in order to promote a better understanding of the black bear through education, observation and experience.
+Vince Shute’s final wish has become a reality – peaceful coexistence between humans and bears.
+All of the bears are free-roaming; they come and go at will through clover meadows, cool cedar swamps and pine forest.